Quicklinks

 Doing Service

-• We encourage our sponsees to attend business meetings and volunteer for service positions.
+• We encourage sponsees to attend business meetings and volunteer for service positions.

 Practicing the Twelve Steps.

-• In order to achieve contented abstinence, recovering FA members work the Twelve Steps in sequence, using a method focused on food addiction and requiring abstinence throughout each Step.
-When they are working the Twelve Steps, we encourage sponsees to talk about how the spiritual principles of the Steps relate to their lives.
+• In order to achieve contented abstinence, recovering FA members work the Twelve Steps in sequence, using a method focused on food addiction and requiring abstinence throughout each step.
+When they are working the Twelve Steps, we encourage sponsees to talk about how the spiritual principles relate to their lives.

-• If there are conflicts, we can remind our sponsees that these are to be expected in long-term relationships.
-We work the Tenth Step, acknowledging our mistakes and making amends to our sponsees when necessary.
-In this way, we remind our sponsees that we, too, are recovering food addicts, and we are always in the process of learning.
+• We can remind sponsees that conflicts are to be expected in long-term relationships.
+As sponsors, we work the Tenth Step, acknowledging our mistakes and making amends when necessary.
+In this way, we remind sponsees that we, too, are recovering food addicts, and we are always in the process of learning.

 How do we address a break in abstinence?

-It can be disappointing and painful for both sponsor and sponsee when a sponsee breaks their abstinence.
-We respond without judgment or shame, inviting our sponsee to share honestly about what preceded the break rather than just encouraging a sponsee to “simply resume.”
-Breaks are opportunities to look under the hood together to see what’s going on.
-If a sponsee is willing to be honest with their sponsor and with themselves, breaks can be a turning point and lead to clarity.
+It can be disappointing for both sponsor and sponsee when a sponsee breaks their abstinence.
+We respond without judgment or shaming, inviting our sponsee to share honestly about what preceded the break rather than just encouraging them to “simply resume.”
+Breaks are opportunities to “look under the hood” together to see what’s going on.
+If a sponsee is willing to be honest with us and with themselves, breaks can be a turning point that lead to long term abstinence and a deeper commitment to recovery.

-• When our sponsee shares what happened, we listen with curiosity and empathy, rather than blame or criticism.
+• When sponsees share situations, we listen with curiosity and empathy, rather than blame or criticism.
 We remind them that having a break is not a moral issue.

 • We invite our sponsees to share anything on their minds, including prior breaks they have not revealed.
 We might ask if their measurements were exact, if they overate in restaurants, if they justified snacking on items free of sugar and flour, if they sometimes took an extra nibble or overpoured their salad dressing.
 These revelations can be a relief to the sponsee.
 We celebrate these moments of clarity and honesty.

-• Many food addicts eat addictively when they haven’t accepted their disease by admitting powerlessness over flour, sugar, quantities of food, and often other aspects of their lives.
-Rereading and discussing the first three Steps together can help our sponsees understand that abstinence depends on surrendering to a power greater than ourselves.
+• Many food addicts eat addictively when they haven’t admitted complete powerlessness over flour, sugar, quantities of food — and often other aspects of their lives.
+Rereading and discussing the first three steps together can help sponsees understand that abstinence depends on surrendering to a power greater than ourselves.

 • Just as we don’t take credit for a sponsee’s abstinence, we should not blame ourselves when a sponsee breaks their abstinence, is dishonest, or leaves the program.